 Where Wolverine Boots are Made Today

 During the early 1980s, the company that previously saw astounding success in its boots and shoes was starting to see a decline in sales.
-This led to a massive restructuring which ended up closing five American factories and several retail outlets, and ultimately sent many manufacturing jobs to Asia.
-When 1985 rolled around about 50 percent of manufacturing was now being completed in Asia.
+This led to a massive restructuring which ended up closing five American factories and several retail outlets and ultimately sent many manufacturing jobs to Asia.
+When 1985 rolled around, about 50 percent of manufacturing was now being completed in Asia.
 Sales continued to struggle as consumers repeatedly searched for cheaper footwear.
 In answer, Wolverine sent even more jobs overseas.
 By the time 2003 rolled around, Wolverine boots were only making around 5 percent of their products in the United States.

 It’s sad that the company should move so many jobs into foreign territory because of declining sales.
 Even during the crushing grip of the Great Depression—when most of America was shuttering jobs across the nation—Wolverine Boot Company didn’t close the doors to their factories.
 They kept everyone on their payroll, continued working, and shelved most of the boots because the owners knew better times were on their way.

 When America was finally coming out of the depression years, Wolverine gained a massive client—the United States Navy.
 Not only were they selling their boots, but it was about this time they started making pigskin gloves which were an immediate success.
 These gloves were softer, more supple, and overall more comfortable than traditional cowhide leather.
-They were an instant hit and are still popular today as they are the hallmark for most construction gloves.
+They were an instant hit and are still popular today as they are the hallmark of most construction gloves.

 Soon after, during the Korean war, the US government asked if Wolverine could design a faster pig skinning machine.
-Until this time it was done by hand, and even the fastest skinner could only process one whole pig in an hour.
+Until this time, it was done by hand, and even the fastest skinner could only process one whole pig in an hour.
 Wolverine answered the call by creating a machine that could skin 400 pigs in an hour.
 With such a surplus in pigskin, Wolverine needed to come up with another use.
 Their designers quickly went to work and invented a new pigskin leather called nubuck.
 Then they took it a step farther, added Scotchgard Protectant—which had only recently been invented—and created a leather that was water repellant, stain resistant, and looked and felt like no other leather on the market.
 Wolverine Boot Company used this new leather to craft the first Hush Puppies shoes.
-These new comfortable, casual shoes became an instant hit and were the highest-selling shoes for Wolverine Boots in the mid-1960’s.
+These new comfortable, casual shoes became an instant hit and were the highest-selling shoes for Wolverine Boots in the mid-1960s.
 At the height of their popularity, nearly 1 in 10 households across the United States owned a pair of Hush Puppies shoes.
 Then this brand started seeing a decline in sales in the 1970s when cheaper athletic footwear and tennis shoes became popular with the younger generation.

 Even with so many innovations, and new advances in leather and comfort, the Wolverine Boots Company started seeing losses in profits for the first time in the 1980s.
-New, cheap, athletic shoes made by foreign companies were emerging on the market.
+New, cheap athletic shoes made by foreign companies were emerging on the market.
 Work boots and casual wear were being replaced with shoes made from synthetic materials.
 After seeing sales suffer, the Wolverine company started to panic.
 They decided on sweeping changes to tighten their bottom line.
 They decided the best way complete these changes was to send manufacturing overseas.
 Now Wolverine World Wide Inc manufactures the majority of its boots and shoes in China, while other manufacturing countries—to a lesser degree—include India, Thailand, Vietnam, Germany, Dominican Republic, Mexico, and Canada.

 I actually decided to go to some local stores by my house to see where the boots being offered there were sold.
-Below, I’ll attach some photos so you can see for yourself.
+Below, I’ll attach some photos so you can see them for yourself.

 The first pair of boots I checked were made in China, as you can see in the photo below.